- 1. Deloitte reportedly mulling auditing, consulting split

-Deloitte said to be exploring a split, European Central Bank to confirm interest rate decision, and more
+- 2. European Central Bank to confirm interest rate hike decision

 Big Four accounting firm Deloitte is considering breaking apart its global audit and consulting arms, following a similar move from fellow accounting giant Ernst & Young, individuals familiar with the matter tell The Wall Street Journal.
 The splits would constitute a major industry change.
 Deloitte reportedly contacted investment bankers at Goldman Sachs — who, along with JP Morgan Chase, are advising EY on the possible restructuring — after news of EY's potential split broke.The talks at Deloitte are still in very early stages, one source said.
 A Deloitte spokesman, meanwhile, said the firm remains "committed to our current business model."